bfcli

 • BF_HOOK_TC_EGRESS: egress TC hook.

 • $POLICY: action taken if no rule matches the packet, either ACCEPT forward the packet to the kernel, or DROP to discard it.
+Note while CONTINUE is a valid verdict for rules, it is not supported for chain policy.

 $OPTIONS are hook-specific comma separated key value pairs: